 The scholarship value varies depending on the duration and level of study.
 The scholarship value for students is:

-- $7,200 CAN for college, undergraduate or graduate students (Master's and PhD) for four months or one academic term of study or research; or
+- $7,200 CAN for college, undergraduate or graduate students (Master's and PhD) for a minimum of four months or one academic term of study or research; or

 - $9,700 CAN for graduate students (Master's and PhD) for a period of five to six months of study or research.